learnlatex/learnlatex.github.io/en/lesson-15.md

 </pre>
 </div>

-Here the error is a similar mismatch, `}` is used to end the optional argument.
-Here though the closing brace causes LaTeX's option parsing to fail and you get an internal and not that helpful error
+Here the error is a mismatched, `}` is used to end the optional argument.
+The closing brace causes LaTeX's option parsing to fail and you get an internal and not that helpful error:

 ```
 !
 Argument of \@fileswith@ptions has an extra }.
 ```
 {: .noedit :}

-although while the error description is unhelpful the following two lines do accurately display the location of the error by the use of the linebreak showing how far TeX had read:
+While the error description is unhelpful; the following two lines do accurately display the location of the error by the use of the linebreak showing how far TeX had read:

 ```
 l.3 \usepackage[leqno}
                       {amsmath}